 Catelyn suggests a peace.
 Robb reminds her that the Lannisters murdered her husband and that he will have no peace with them, laying his sword on the table to emphasize his point.
 Catelyn points out that the war was started to bring Eddard freedom and to protect the Riverlands from the ravages of the Lannister host.
-The Riverlands are now safe and Lord Eddard is dead and no amount of vengeance and further deaths will bring him back.
+The Riverlands are now safe and no amount of vengeance will bring her husband back.
 She wants her daughters safe, for Robb to be safe and ruling from Winterfell, and to go home.
 Ser Brynden questions what the terms of the peace could be that would prevent another war in the near future.
 Rickard Karstark and Jonos Bracken question what their sacrifices have been worth if peace is made now.
 Tytos Blackwood notes that if they make peace with King Joffrey, are they not traitors to King Renly?
 Catelyn’s hopes of a peace shatter before her eyes.

 The meeting breaks down into another argument of which king to support, until the Greatjon rises to his feet and silences them all.
 He spits upon all the kings and declares that Renly and Stannis are nothing to him.
 He asks why they should rule over him and his from some flowery seat in the south when they know nothing about the North.
 Even their gods are wrong.
 The Greatjon asks why they should not rule themselves again.
 It was the dragons they submitted to and the dragons are all dead.
 Then the immense man points his two-handed greatsword at Robb and proclaims:

 |“||There sits the only king I mean to bend my knee to, m’lords.
 The King in the North!||”|